richard-trotter/stock-advisor/README.md

 }
 ```

-Before this data is available from the API, the `/companies/add` endpoint must be invoked to retrieve the data f
+Before this data is available from the API, the `/companies/add` endpoint must be invoked to retrieve the data
-rom Alphavantage and Watson Discovery, and add the data to the Cloudant database.
+from Alphavantage and Watson Discovery, and add the data to the Cloudant database.

 Example invocation: